Yang-Baxter Hochschild Cohomology: Third cohomology and quadratic deformations

 where $\Theta_{k+1}$ contains terms not involving $\mu_{k+1}$.
 Similarly as above, it holds that $\delta^3_H(\Theta_{k+1}) = 0$, and the obstruction to extend a degree $k$ deformation to a degree $k+1$ deformation lies in the third cohomology group \cite{Gerst}.

 In this case we do not provide a diagrammatic proof of these classic results, as the analogue approach for braided algebras becomes increasingly complicated to handle.
-However, we expect that the results below that show that the obstruction for degree $2$ deformations lie in the third cohomology group of braided algebras, would extend to the case of higher degree deformations as in the case of associative algebras.
+However, a different approach following the calculus of deviations of Markl-Stasheff, as described in Section~\ref{sec:quadratic_deform}, can be employed to extend the analogue of this result to the case of higher degree deformations for YBH cohomology as in the case of associative algebras.
+While the direct approach is not feasible at higher degrees, we still believe that it is valuable to provide a direct proof of these results of YBH cohomology at least at degree $2$.
+We will therefore due so, before providing the general construction.